 Database Mirroring Endpoint

-Connection management in Microsoft SQL Server 2005 is based on endpoints.
+Connection management in Microsoft SQL Server 2005 and later versions is based on endpoints.
 An endpoint is a SQL Server object that enables SQL Server to communicate over the network.
 For database mirroring, a server instance requires its own, dedicated database mirroring endpoint.
 All mirroring connections on a server instance use a single database mirroring endpoint.
 This endpoint is a special-purpose endpoint used exclusively to receive database mirroring connections from other server instances.

 Client connections to the principal server do not use the database mirroring endpoint.